oracle-livelabs/converged/obaas/microtx/microtx.md

 ## Task 5: Create an Account/Transfer Data Access Object

-The Data Access Object pattern is considered a best practice and it allows separation of business logic from the persistence layer.
+The Data Access Object pattern is considered a best practice, and it allows separation of business logic from the persistence layer.
 In this task, you will create an Account Data Access Object (DAO) that hides the complexity of the persistence layer logic from the business layer services.
 Additionally, it establishes methods that can be reused by each business layer service that needs to operate on accounts - in this lab there will be two such services - deposit and withdraw.

 1. Create the DAO class